sergevar/paulgrahamblog/cleaned/kids.md

 > **Note**
 >
 > [1] Adults are sophisticated enough to see 2 year olds for the fascinatingly complex characters they are, whereas to most 6 year olds, 2 year olds are just defective 6 year olds.

-Thanks to Trevor Blackwell, Jessica Livingston, and Robert Morris for reading drafts of this.